seven5/seven5/install.md

 ## Test Seven5

 When you run tests or a *Seven5* application, you have to have a "store" running.
 For now, that means memcached, as you installed earlier.
-In a different shell, just run "memcached" and leave it running or, if you want to fancy "memcached -vv" so you can some feedback that *Seven5* is actually reading and writing to memcached.
+In a different shell, just run "memcached" and leave it running or, if you want to get all fancy-pants "memcached -vv", so you can some feedback that *Seven5* is actually reading and writing to memcached.

 Back in the shell from above where you have built *Seven5* try this: